 5. Choose Eco-Friendly Roofing Options

 While lots of shingles and other roofing options use unhealthy glues, chemicals and toxins that run off into your yard and leach into groundwater, you aren’t limited to such options.
 Instead, you can explore eco-friendly roofing options such as recycled shingles, wood shakes, clay tiles, metal roofing and even green roofs – which feature living plants and succulents adapted to your particular climate.
+For example, Chicagoland local roofing contractors deal with different climates and elements than Colorado, Florida or Michigan roofing contractors do – all have different weather, pest and other characteristics that make them challenging.

 The latter approach makes excellent use of water and helps the bees out by providing the flowering plants they love.
 Any approach other than the conventional will be better for the world, though.